Generalized Wigner theorem for non-invertible symmetries: When Boundaries Matter

 that, respectively, commute with the Hamiltonians $H^{\pm}$ of Eq. \eqref{eq:H3}, i.e., $[H^{\pm}, D_\pm]=0$.
 Here, $P_\pm = (\mathds{1} \pm \hat{\eta})/2$ denote projection operators $(P^2_{\pm}= P_{\pm})$ onto the positive/negative symmetry eigenvalue $\eta=\pm 1$ sectors.
 Importantly, however, the transition probability between two arbitrary quantum states $| \alpha \rangle$, $|\beta \rangle$ in the Hilbert space ${\cal H}$ of dimension $2^L$ is no longer conserved after the action by $ D_{\pm}$.
 Indeed, explicitly implementing such a transformation,

 In other words, despite being a conserved quantity, $ D_\pm$ does \textit{not} qualify as a symmetry according to Wigner, since its probability altering action can be detected by measurements-- i.e., the application of $D_{\pm}$ does not lead to an invariance of the system.
-As we will detail towards the end of this paper, \textit{bona fide} symmetry operators may, nonetheless, be explicitly written down for an amended (gauged) TFIC. \paragraph{Generalized Symmetry Extension of Wigner's Theorem.} A key assumption in Wigner's theorem is that symmetry operators act on the same Hilbert space in which quantum states are defined; consequently, all such symmetries are inherently {\it invertible}.
-Since the preservation of transition probabilities is the central physical principle, we propose an extension of Wigner's theorem to include {\it non-invertible} (symmetry) operators.
+This example thus underscores that even modest changes to the boundary conditions may carry radical consequences for the nature (and existence) of the system automorphisms.
+As we will detail towards the end of this paper, \textit{bona fide} symmetry operators may, nonetheless, be explicitly written down for an amended (gauged) TFIC.